19hours/sg-statutes/Acts/Patents Act.md

 (e) the publication and advertisement of anything done under this Act or the rules in relation to the register.

-(3) Notwithstanding anything in subsection (2)(b), no notice of any trust, whether express, implied or constructive, shall be entered in the register and the Registrar shall not be affected by any such notice.
+(3) Notwithstanding anything in subsection (2)(b), no notice of any implied or constructive trust shall be entered in the register and the Registrar shall not be affected by any such notice.

+[Act 4 of 2014 wef 30/04/2014]

+(3A) A notice of an express trust or of the beneficiary of an express trust, or both, may be entered in the register; but —

+(a) the Registrar shall not be affected by any such notice in the register; and

+(b) for the avoidance of doubt, a failure to enter such notice in the register does not affect any rights or duties under the trust.

+[Act 4 of 2014 wef 30/04/2014]

 (4) The register need not be kept in documentary form.